 Keep your moulds out of direct light when they're not in use.

-Store them in a box, a drawer, or anything that will keep them from being exposed to sunlight.
+Store them in a box, a drawer, or anywhere that will keep them from being exposed to sunlight.
 It will also keep dust, fluff and other debris from collecting on them in between uses.

 Sadly, your moulds will eventually deteriorate and at some point, you will need to replace your silicone moulds.